Year 6 Transition

 What You Need for Your First Subject Lessons

-• For your first P.E. lesson you should bring your full kit and the P.E. staff will check that it is all labelled clearly with your name.
+- For your first P.E. lesson you should bring your full kit.
+The P.E. staff will check that it is all labelled clearly with your name.